Where is the U.S. in school reform now?

 The economic purpose for tax-supported schooling—a public good–has dominated policy debates for well over a century and in the past three decades has joined social mobility, a private good, to suck out all the oxygen in any discussion of civic or other purposes for public schools.

 Policy action refers to the decisions governors, mayors, superintendents, and legislators make in adopting policies to solve school problems.
-Examples range from school boards buying iPads for kindergartners to superintendents establishing new math programs to the U.S. Congress and President approving NCLB.
+Examples range from school boards buying iPads for kindergartners to superintendents establishing new math programs to the U.S. Congress and President approving ESSA.
 Like policy talk, there have been cycles of adopting similar policies in phonics, dropouts, and technologies.

 Policy implementation in schools, however, is not cyclical.
 It is linear.
 There are trends.
 Schools as institutions have structures, cultures, and history.
 Regularities in structures and culture change slowly and incrementally so that trend lines become noticeable over time.